 According to the Prostate Cancer Foundation, about 20-30% of men have PSA recurrence after five years of initial prostate cancer treatment (this includes both surgical intervention and radiation treatment).
 As a patient, the prospect of PSA recurrence can be very worrisome.
 What many patients do not know is that not all PSA recurrences are the same.
 Some types of recurrences are much more troublesome than others and treatment approaches can vary tremendously case by case.

-Seemingly simple at a glance, PSA post prostatectomy is anything but simple.
 Although PSA should be 0 after surgery, some patients are faced with one of two scenarios: PSA recurrence or PSA persistence.

 PSA persistence is the detection of a PSA higher than 0 within the first three months after prostatectomy.
 The distinction is that the PSA has not recurred, but rather persisted after surgery.
 The key difference this small distinction makes is in the prediction of the course the disease will take.
 A persistent PSA can unfortunately mean the cancer has progressed and metastasized.
 In many cases the best course of secondary treatment is hormone therapy.